companieshouse/acsp-profile-data-api/README.md

 # `acsp-profile-data-api`

-## Summary

 The `acsp-profile-data-api` is a service that receives acsp profile deltas from `acsp-profile-data-consumer`.
-It transforms these deltas to a standardised structure and then:

-* stores or deletes documents within the `acsp_profile collection` in MongoDB, and
+It transforms these deltas to a standardised structure and then stores them as documents within the `acsp_profile` collection in MongoDB.
+The documents are then readily available to be retrieved by either of the services' GET endpoints described [below](#Endpoints).
-* enqueues a resource changed message that triggers further downstream processing.

 The service is implemented in Java 21 using Spring Boot 3.2